Keerthi-1821/Comprehensive_Coffee_Bean_Sales_Analysis_and_Visualization_Using_Tableau/README.md

-# Coffee Sales Analysis and Visualization
+# Coffee Bean Sales Analysis and Visualization in Tableau

-This repository contains the analysis and visualizations of coffee sales data using Tableau.
+This repository contains the analysis and visualizations of Coffee Bean Sales Data using Tableau.

+## Project Overview

+This project involves cleaning and modifying data in Excel, joining two tables, and preparing the data for import into Tableau.
+I created worksheets to filter and analyze coffee sales data, identifying key sales patterns, including trends by year and type.
+The results are presented through various Tableau visualizations and dashboards, incorporating factors such as countries and other relevant criteria as well.

 ## Files Included